 The television commercial has previously been mentioned as an example of a typical case.
 Advertising on radio, at trade shows, in catalogs, and in newspapers are all instances of outbound marketing in addition to commercials on television.

 Modern examples of outbound marketing include email marketing and sales calls.
 In addition, products and services may be advertised in several ways.

 They do this by using various strategies that allow them to reach an ever-increasing number of individuals.
 Using Outbound methods, they do this quickly and effectively.

 Right now, In this digital era, PPC Ads are the best example of Outbound marketing.
-Customers searching for phrases relating to your organization on search engines such as Google, Yahoo!, and Bing may be targeted using search engines such as these.
+Customers searching for phrases relating to your organization on search engines such as Google, Yahoo!, and Bing may be targeted using such search engines.